Thousands camp outside Thai PM's office as protests escalate

 The royal palace has not responded to requests for comment on the protests or the protesters’ demands.

-Among the anti-government protesters’ demands are for curbs on the constitutional powers of the king and for him to transfer back personal control he took of some army units and a palace fortune valued in the tens of billions of dollars.
+Among those demands are for curbs on the constitutional powers of the king and for him to transfer back personal control he took of some army units and a palace fortune valued in the tens of billions of dollars.

 They say Prayuth manipulated elections last year to ensure the army’s continued hold over the establishment.
 He says the elections were fair.